babatake/pymeep-examples/pymeep-example1/README.md

 This example demonstrates how to simulate a straight silicon waveguide using Meep and a GDSII layout.

+This simulation script places a continuous wave (CW) source on one of two silicon waveguides drawn in the GDS file, and performs a wave propagation simulation.
+The GDS file is imported as a bitmap, while the waveguide height is defined within the script.

 ## 📂 Files

 | File | Description |